rspaargaren/iohomecontrol/README.md

 or `STOP` to `iown/<id>/set`, or a number between `0` and `100` to `iown/<id>/position/set` to move the blind to a specific position.
 The firmware listens on these topics and issues the corresponding command to the device.
+`iown/<id>/absolute/set` accepts a value from 0 (fully open) to 100 (fully closed) and moves the blind using the protocol's absolute positioning.
 When an `OPEN` or `CLOSE` command is received, it immediately publishes the new state (`open` or `closed`) to `iown/<id>/state` so Home Assistant can update the cover status.